Materials-Consortia/OPTIMADE/optimade.rst

     This format makes it possible for a Property Definition in an Entry Listing Info endpoint to set :field:`x-optimade-property-uri` as a link back to the same Info endpoint.
     However, the field MAY also link to a resource external from the implementation to clarify to clients that a property used in several databases represents the same thing.

-  - :field:`support`: Boolean.
+  - :field:`support`: String
+    The string MUST be one of the following:

+    - "must": the defined property MUST be recognized by the implementation (e.g., in filter strings) and MUST not be :val:`null`.
-    If :val:`TRUE`, the defined property MUST be recognized by the implementation (e.g., in filter strings) and SHOULD not be :val:`null`.
+    - "should", the defined property MUST be recognized by the implementation (e.g., in filter strings) and SHOULD not be :val:`null`.
-    If :val:`FALSE`, the defined property MAY not be recognized by the implementation and MAY be equal to :val:`null`.
+    - "may": the defined property MAY not be recognized by the implementation and MAY be equal to :val:`null`.

+    Note: the specification in this field of whether the defined property can be :val:`null` or not MUST match the value of the :field:`type` field outside of :field:`x-optimade-definition`.
-    If the :field:`type` field outside of :field:`x-optimade-definition` is not a list where the string :val:`"null"` is the second element, then the defined property MUST NOT be :val:`null`, regardless of the value of the :field:`support` field.
+    If :val:`null` values are allowed, that field must be a list where the string :val:`"null"` is the second element.

   - :field:`query`: String.
     The string MUST be one of the following: